 - 1. The prosecutor claims: "There is a 1% chance that the defendant would have the crime blood type if he were innocent.
 Thus there is a 99% chance that he guilty".
 This is known as the prosecutor's fallacy.
 What is wrong with this argument? - 2.
 The defender claims: "The crime occurred in a city of 800,000 people.
 The blood type would be found in approximately 8000 people.
 The evidence has provided a probability of just 1 in 8000 that the defendant is guilty, and thus has absolutely no bearing on the investigation."
 This is known as the defender's fallacy.
-What is wrong with this argument?
+What is wrong with this argument claiming the evidence has absolutely no bearing on the investigation?